 If we process your information for other purposes that are not described above then we will seek your consent to do so before we process it.

-You may be receiving care from other people as well as the NHS so we need to share your information with them, for example with:
+You may also be receiving care from other organisations as well as the NHS so we may need to share your information with them, for example with:

 - Other healthcare professionals e.g. doctors, nurses, ambulance service